-Monday Messages go to all tenured and tenure track faculty, all the emeriti, and all the academic titleholders listed here except the postdocs.
+Monday Messages (MM’s) go to all tenured and tenure track faculty, all the emeriti, and all the academic titleholders listed here except the postdocs.
 A small group of administrators also receive the MM’s.

-The Monday Message from the Dean of Faculty Office is a simple, low-overhead approach to keeping the faculty informed.
-We will use it for regular DoF business such as announcements that relate to university lectures and the Faculty Senate as well as classroom-related reminders that deal with semester start, semester breaks, and semester wrap-up.
+MM’s from the Dean of Faculty Office is a simple, low-overhead approach to keeping the faculty informed.
+We use it for regular DoF business such as announcements that relate to university lectures and the Faculty Senate as well as for classroom-related reminders that deal with semester start, semester breaks, and semester wrap-up.
 Events that address campus climate issues will also be highlighted.
 Doing this weekly obviates the need for random crisis-driven messaging.
 Faculty are typically overwhelmed with emails so unless we attempt to control messaging many important missives end up in the trash unread.
 Thus, there is a “less is more” philosophy associated with the MM’s.